Get insider access

 The Levoit Vital 200S is the best air purifier for homes at a mid-range price point that we've tested.
 Its filtration system is simpler than the NuWave OxyPure's, with no extra 'BioGuard' or ozone filters, and it's incapable of providing the same clean air delivery rate or particle filtration performance.
 Still, it certainly has the goods where it counts.
 Like the NuWave, you can connect this device to a home Wi-Fi network, allowing for remote operation and live monitoring of your home's ambient air quality.
 It's also powerful enough to provide clean air for small to medium-sized rooms.
 Its main filter isn't HEPA-rated, though it still does a fantastic job of locking in fine particles like pollen or pet dander.

 If you want the added peace of mind that comes with a HEPA-rated unit, the Winix 5500-2 is an excellent alternative that provides similar performance.
-The main differences between the two lie under the skin, with the Winix having a particle ionizer that you can turn on and off; these devices cause smaller airborne particles to clump together and fall to the ground, where you can clean them up later, but they also produce ozone as a byproduct, which can irritate your lungs with prolonged exposure.
-However, the Winix isn't Wi-Fi enabled, so you can't operate it while you're away from home.
+The main differences between the two lie under the skin, with the Winix having a particle ionizer that you can turn on and off; these devices cause smaller airborne particles to clump together and fall to the ground, where you can clean them up later.
+However, they also produce ozone as a byproduct, which can irritate your lungs with prolonged exposure — if that's a big enough downside for you, you can always turn off the Winix's ionizer.
+The Winix isn't Wi-Fi enabled, so you can't operate it while you're away from home.

 See our review